Mike McCurry, Sander Vanocur, Haynes Johnson, Sid Davis, Don Larrabee, and John Palmer.

 To mark the 50th anniversary of the White House Historical Association, the 2011 National Heritage Lecture featured a panel of distinguished reporters who were there originally to report on the first live televised presidential press conferences of President John F. Kennedy taking place in the same State Department location.

 Watch the video for brief excerpts from the opening speakers and the full panel discussion.
-To read the full text of Martha Joynt Kumar's historical overview, visit the press room.
+Read the full text of Martha Joynt Kumar's historical overview.

 Mike McCurry, a veteran political strategist and spokesperson with more than thirty years experience in Washington.
 He served in the White House as press secretary to President Bill Clinton.
 He also served as spokesman for the Department of State and director of communications for the Democratic National Committee.